 The Village of Godfrey Illinois is located in Madison County and is about 40 minutes from Downtown St Louis Missouri.
 Important roads located in Godfrey are Routes 111 and 3, Highway 67, the Great River Road along the Mississippi River, North Alby Road, Pierce Lane, Humbert Road and many others.
-Godfrey has had a steady increase in population since 1990 and was recorded as having 17,982 residents in 2010.
 The Village of Godfrey was officially incorporated in 1991 and has had a steady increase in population over the last two decades.

 The residents to Godfrey are served by the Alton Community School District #11 and high school students attend the Alton High School.
 The district has three elementary schools available for Godfrey residents and attendance is determined by the address of the student.
 Private and parochial schools in Godfrey include Evangelical Elementary School, Montessori Children's House and St Ambrose Catholic School.